 The word, Mian, has numerous meanings; one meaning is noodle and another is face.
 These photos represent those multiple meanings.

 Chinese characters can be referred to as puzzle pieces and building blocks.

 For example cellphone in Chinese, Shou Ji 手机, directly translates to hand machine.
 Shou means hand and Ji means machine.
 These photos are a play on the literal meaning.

-There are many times when translating English words to Chinese they assign characters that sound like the English word but the meaning doesn’t make sense in Chinese.
-In china people say “qie zi” instead of “say cheese” because it sounds similar to the English way.
-Qie Zi means eggplant.
+There are many times when translating English words to Chinese, the Chinese assign characters that sound like the English word; however, the meaning does not make sense in Chinese.